 Margaret works as a domestic worker but also runs her own business selling clothes and personal goods which she sources in Johannesburg and then sells to members of her community.
 She is part of the Network program which helps business people improve their business skills and encourages a mentorship relationship with another business person.
 Margaret mentioned how she learnt from the course with regards to business skills like creating an inventory and saving money.

-This is a quote from the Common Good website: "Consider for a moment that 65% of Grade 3 learners cannot read at their appropriate level.
-When a child doesn’t learn to read, they cannot read to learn." to combat this massive problem, CG focusses on investing in the literacy skills of Grade Rs to Grade 3s through reading programs in various schools.
+To quote the Common Good website: "Consider for a moment that 65% of Grade 3 learners cannot read at their appropriate level.
+When a child doesn’t learn to read, they cannot read to learn."
+To combat this massive problem, CG focusses on investing in the literacy skills of Grade Rs to Grade 3s through reading programs in various schools.

 I visited Kewtown Primary School and met Sue Taylor, the team leader and manager of the Shine Literacy Centre, and some of the children who have benefited from the program over the past few years and currently.